pegeler/tocgen/README.md

 This is a Python module and command-line tool that can parse a document and produce a programmatically-generated table of contents for that document.
-In fact, the [Table of Contents](#table-of-contents) of this _README.md_ file was produced using `pantoc`.
+In fact, the [Table of Contents](#table-of-contents) of this _README.md_ file was produced using `tocgen`.
 The table can be output to STDOUT or written to file.

 Input and output formats can be mixed and matched.
 For example, the input file could be a Markdown document but the output Table of Contents could be specified